Manuel-GG-89/serverless-cqrs-es-core/README.md

   - It is this last point that I try to address in this project.

-..So, what offer a sistem designed like this that really pay the effort???
+..So, what offer a system designed like this that really pay the effort???

   - Traceability and Consistency: The most important point in terms of the value it can bring to the business. but Why?